LoreKeeperKen/PingLog/README.md

 # PingLog

 PingLog allows for continuous/timeless pinging with the replies directed to console window and log file.
-No statistics are displayed or logged, only the ping replies.

 ### Usage